Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Scripting-Embedded Visualization Design

-We designed the visualization through an iterative process with weekly meetings sharing design documents and prototypes.
-Our design was informed through our interviews with frontline analysts, feedback from the Hatchet project manager and team, and our resulting task analysis.
-In addition to these design inputs, there were two other constraints we sought to fulfill.
-First, {\bf [C1]}---the visualization would be embedded in Jupyter notebooks as this is an intended environment by the Hatchet team and on in which they distribute examples of their new features.
-Second, {\bf [C2]}---the visualization needed to be intuitive as the Hatchet project manager had observed target users would not take time to learn an unfamiliar visualization.

-We explain the key elements of our interactive, embedded calling context tree visualization. \autoref{fig:vislayout} shows an overview of the tool.
+We designed the visualization through an iterative process, sharing design documents and prototypes in weekly meetings.
+Collectively, interviews with frontline analysts, feedback from the Hatchet team, and our resulting task analysis informed our design.
+In addition to these design inputs, there were two other constraints we sought to fulfill: {\bf [C1]}: the visualization would be embedded in Jupyter notebooks as this is an intended environment by the Hatchet team, and {\bf [C2]}: the visualization needed to be intuitive as the Hatchet project manager had observed target users would not take time to learn an unfamiliar visualization.
+We explain the key elements of our interactive, embedded CCT visualization (\autoref{fig:vislayout}).